 -

-Referencing trusted frameworks like OWASP Testing Guide and NIST SP 800-115 adds credibility and ensures ethical best practices.
+Professional frameworks such as OWASP Testing Guide and NIST SP 800-115 remain the ethical baseline for penetration testing.

-Q1: Is Dowsstrike2045 Python an official penetration testing tool?
+Is Dowsstrike2045 Python a real penetration testing tool?

-A: As of August 2025, no official repository or documentation confirms it as a legitimate tool.
+As of 2026, there is no authoritative evidence confirming it as a legitimate or released tool.

-A: Many articles repeat secondary information without citing primary sources.
+Many repeat secondary information without checking primary sources.

 -